Dr Timothy Peacock

 Biography

-Dr Timothy Peacock is a Lecturer in History and War Studies, and Co-Director/founder of the Games and Gaming Lab (UofGGamesLab) at the University of Glasgow.
+Dr Timothy Peacock is a Lecturer in History and War Studies, and Director/co-founder of the Games and Gaming Lab (UofGGamesLab) at the University of Glasgow.

-His cross-disciplinary research in History is underpinned by interlocking interests in areas including Nuclear, Spaceflight/Space Security, Artificial Intelligence (AI), Wargaming, Gaming and uses of history in games, and Politics.
-These are areas in which he has been approached to provide expert external consultancy.
+Dr Peacock's cross-disciplinary research in History is underpinned by interlocking interests in areas including Nuclear, Spaceflight/Space Security, Artificial Intelligence (AI), Wargaming, Gaming and uses of history in games, and Politics.

-He has also been invited by internal and external organisations to design and run research-led Serious Games and simulations from Arts and Humanities AI Cyber Resilience exercises to Nuclear and Space Diplomacy.
+He has been invited by internal and external organisations to design and run research-led Serious Games and simulations from Arts and Humanities AI Cyber Resilience exercises to games around Nuclear and Space Diplomacy.

 Dr Peacock’s work, grounded in his History research, brings together these interests to explore new ways of understanding and tackling societal challenges.
 His dual aim is to study the history of how organisations (don’t) learn and sociopolitical and military effects of new technologies.

-Since 2019, he has been a Fellow of the Royal Historical Society (RHS) and a Visiting Fellow at the British Library Eccles Centre for American Studies.
+Since 2019, he has been a Fellow of the Royal Historical Society (RHS) and was a Visiting Fellow at the British Library Eccles Centre for American Studies from 2019-23.

 His Manchester University Press monograph, The British Tradition of Minority Government (July 2018), uses declassified files to reveal hidden strategic dialogues in 1970s minority governments, making global comparisons and studying the 2017 Westminster Minority.

 His articles range from YouTube discourses on Memetic Warfare (the uses of memes in war) to the cinematic legacies of nuclear testing and rethinking intelligence gathering during the Cromwellian Protectorate.
-His outputs also include leading the development of research-informed games and simulations.
+His outputs similarly include leading development of research-informed games/simulations and published Parliamentary Evidence.

 He has lectured at Glasgow since 2015, convening courses in American History, War Studies, Games History, and Intelligence/Security.
 His teaching has also included British/French/Japanese Imperial History and Modern European Socio-cultural History.

-He has received national recognition for his leading role in technology enhanced learning and teaching, awarded the RHS UK Innovation in Teaching Award (2020).
+He has received national recognition for his leading role in technology enhanced learning and teaching, awarded the Royal Historical Society's UK Innovation in Teaching Award (2020).
 He also received Glasgow University Student Representative Council’s Highly Innovative Teaching Award (2022) and Teaching Excellence Awards at University-wide and College levels (2018).
 He is a member of the University’s Teaching Excellence Network.

 Research interests